wikid24/ffxiv_mmd_tools_helper/README.md

 New Features (completed):
 - added 'Automate FFXIV rig Shape Keys' feature.
 Working but it doesn't have any raw data to work with yet.
+- added 'Automate FFXIV rig Rigid Bodies' feature.
+Working but it doesn't have any raw data to work with yet.
+- added 'Automate FFXIV rig Joints' feature.
+Working but it doesn't have any raw data to work with yet.

 - A bunch of important useful stuff.
 Will list them later.

 Conversion/upgrade to Blender 2.8+ (to do):